acryptos/docs.acryptos.com/faq.md

   When this happens, all the tokens gained from performance and withdrawal fees are first transferred to BNB, and then to ACS.

   Then the ACS is distributed to the ACS Vault stakers \(acsACS holders\).

+* The same method is used for the ACSI buyback.

 ### 5. How does the Venus strategies work?